-Among the 30 girls in my sample who responded to this question, age 14-16 is the most common time for the first penetrative sexual encounter, and among the 20 boys who responded, it is age 12-14.
-In the HBSC survey the year of starting sex (having the first penetrative sexual experience) for the majority of both girls and boys seems to be one year later than in my sample, which difference may be explained by the different methodologies of the HBSC survey and my research (anonymous representative survey vs. semi-structured group interviews with non-representative sample) and by the likelihood of proportionally more sexually active than inactive young people volunteering for interviews, as I mentioned above.
+Among the 30 girls in my sample who mentioned when they started having sex, age 14-16 is the most common time for the first penetrative sexual encounter, and among the 20 boys who responded, it is age 12-14.
+In the HBSC survey the year of starting sex (having the first penetrative sexual experience) for the majority of both girls and boys seems to be one year later than in my sample, which difference may be explained by the different methodologies of the HBSC survey and my research (anonymous representative survey vs. semi-structured group interviews with non-representative sample) and by the likelihood of proportionally more sexually active than inactive young people volunteering for interviews, as I have mentioned above.